 Marcus Pallot is partner and head of Carey Olsen's Jersey dispute resolution and litigation team.
 He has over 20 years' experience, advising local and international clients on financial services litigation, contentious regulatory and insolvency matters and general commercial and trusts litigation.
 Marcus has been responsible for a number of innovative applications which have expanded the reach of Jersey's insolvency laws, and he has been involved in numerous other landmark cases in the Jersey courts.
-He was called to the English Bar at Middle Temple in 1997 and he was called to the Jersey Bar in 2004 and the BVI Bar in 2015.
+He was called to the English Bar by Middle Temple in 1997 and he was called to the Jersey Bar in 2004 and the BVI Bar in 2015.

-Dean Robson is a senior associate at Carey Olsen and advises on a wide range of civil litigation, including trusts, insolvency and commercial disputes in addition to advising on regulatory matters.
-He is also regularly involved with applications to the Royal Court concerning insurance transfer schemes and schemes of arrangement.
-Dean was admitted as a solicitor in England and Wales, where he was subsequently also called to the Bar.
-He has recently qualified in Jersey also.
-Dean has co-authored a guide to insolvency law in Jersey as well as a number of articles on trusts matters.
-He is a member of the Association of Restructuring and Insolvency Experts (ARIES) and the Contentious Trusts Association (ConTrA).
+Eleanor Davies is a senior associate at Carey Olsen and advises on a wide range of civil litigation, including trusts, insolvency and commercial disputes.
+She has a particular interest in unfair prejudice claims, alongside a broad trusts practice advising both beneficiaries and trustees.
+Eleanor was called to the English Bar in 2015 and the Jersey Bar in 2021, and regularly appears before the Jersey courts.
+She is a member of the International Women in Restructuring and Insolvency Confederation (IWIRC), the Association of Restructuring and Insolvency Experts (ARIES) and the Contentious Trusts Association (ConTrA).

-Contributed by: Marcus Pallot, Dean Robson and Christopher Tan, Carey Olsen disputes.
+Contributed by: Marcus Pallot, Eleanor Davies and Christopher Tan, Carey Olsen disputes.
 In terms of core practice areas, Christopher particularly focuses on complex company law disputes including issues relating to directors' duties and shareholder rights.
-He has worked with leading UK, US and international counsel in effecting a global strategy in multijurisdictional litigation, and has assisted with a range of injunctive applications and enforcement proceedings for plaintiffs, defendants and Parties Cited (eg, banks).
+He has worked with leading UK, US and international counsel in effecting a global strategy in multijurisdictional litigation, and has assisted with a range of injunctive applications and enforcement proceedings for plaintiffs, defendants and parties cited (eg, banks).
 Christopher was admitted as a solicitor in England and Wales in 2020.